Medicaid Agencies → Medicaid Coverage → The Role of the State Legislature in Medicaid Coverage

 Once the Medicaid agency has published the administrative rules, the state legislature may again become involved before the rule becomes final.
 Often, legislatures may review the rules proposed by Medicaid (and other) agencies to ensure they comply with the statute and legislative intent.
 Forty-one states have some type of authority to review administrative rules, and some have veto authority.
 In some states, legislative standing committees are responsible for reviewing the work of the state agencies, or the state legislature may have created special committees or staff agencies to evaluate state agency operations.
 External interested parties may choose to maintain contact with legislators in case the statute or administrative rules need modifications in the future.

 As noted earlier, once a state is covering the National DPP lifestyle change program in Medicaid, the state will determine the best way to secure federal Medicaid matching funds.
-This can be accomplished through the Medicaid State Plan, a section 1115 demonstration waiver, or other mechanisms (see the Attaining Coverage Through Medicaid Managed Care Options page).
+This can be accomplished through the Medicaid State Plan, a section 1115 demonstration waiver, or other mechanisms (see the Engaging MCOs to Attain Coverage page).

 National DPP State Legislation Examples